restatedev/examples/java/patterns-use-cases/README.md

 <summary><strong>Running the example</strong></summary>

 1. [Start the Restate Server](https://docs.restate.dev/develop/local_dev) in a separate shell: `restate-server`
-2. Start the service: `./gradlew -PmainClass=my.example.dataupload.DataUploadService run`
+2. Start the service: `./gradlew -PmainClass=my.example.syncasync.DataUploadService run`
 3. Register the services (with `--force` to override the endpoint during **development**): `restate -y deployments register --force localhost:9080`

-Run the upload client with a userId: `./gradlew -PmainClass=my.example.dataupload.UploadClient run --args="someone21"`
+Run the upload client with a userId: `./gradlew -PmainClass=my.example.syncasync.UploadClient run --args="someone21"`

 This will submit an upload workflow to the data upload service.
 The workflow will run only once per ID, so you need to provide a new ID for each run.